jhoecmu/ooo-beta/README.md

 print by setting DEBUG_LEVEL in sim.h.

 As unpacked, the datapath is configured to be R10K like (see uarch.h).
-The executable built is configured execute a 100,000-long randomly generated instruction trace.
+The executable built is configured to execute a 100,000-long randomly generated instruction trace.
 The trace is configured in trace.h.
 The screen output should match reference1.
 You can test that by "make regress1".

-You can set #define UARCH_ROB_RENAME (1) in uarch.h to configure the datapath to use the ROB (instead of a R10K's physical registerfile) to hold renamed register outputs of speculative instructions.
-The screen output should match reference2. ("make regress2")  Beyond this you can experiment with customizing the datapath configuration in uarch.h.
+You can set #define UARCH_ROB_RENAME (1) in uarch.h to configure the datapath to use the ROB (instead of R10K's physical register file) to hold renamed register outputs of speculative instructions.
+The screen output should match reference2 ("make regress2").
+Beyond this, you can experiment with customizing the datapath configuration in uarch.h.

 To start, you may want to study the behavior of a simpler datapath.
 Try reducing the superscalar degree